-The renowned Victorian explorer, Dr. David Livingstone, shone a light on another slave trade—the East African-Arab slave trade.
-His dramatic disappearance, discovery and then death gave a huge amount of publicity to the Eastern slave trade.
+The renowned Victorian explorer Dr. David Livingstone shone a light on another holdover: the East African-Arab slave trade.
+His dramatic disappearance, discovery and then death gave enormous publicity to this problem.

 The Royal Navy got to work.
-In 1890, Britain did a deal with Germany, swapping Heligoland in the North Sea for Zanzibar.
-What used to be a major slave trading station became the center of Britain’s anti-slavery work in East Africa.
+With the American Civil War effectively ending the Atlantic slave trade, the West Africa Squadron switched to the East.
+In 1890, Britain made a deal with Germany, swapping Heligoland in the North Sea for Zanzibar.
+What had been a major slave-trading station became the center of Britain’s anti-slavery work in East Africa.

-One of the first casualties of their attack has been the Elizabethan naval commander Sir John Hawkins.
+One of the first casualties of the radicals’ attack was the Elizabethan naval commander Sir John Hawkins.
 Plymouth had a square dedicated to Hawkins, which it has now decided to rename.

 Adm.
 Horatio Nelson has also come under attack, with activists throwing paint at his statue.
 He led the Royal Navy to victory in the Napoleonic Wars.

 Yes, Drake and Hawkins challenged the Spanish monopoly on the slave trade by making a few voyages in slave ships.
 But these men also helped defeat empires that engaged in slavery and tyranny on a far larger scale.
-Drake and Hawkins confronted the Spanish Armada, Nelson the French and its allies.
+Drake and Hawkins confronted the Spanish Armada; Nelson, the French and its allies.
 What if these men had been wiped from history?
 The Spanish or French empires would have dominated the world.
-There’s no evidence either would have had any interest in eliminating slavery.
+There is no evidence either would have had any interest in eliminating slavery.

-If it weren’t for these men, and others, slavery would probably still be around as an institution today.
+If not for these men and others, slavery would probably remain as a mainstream institution.

-Of course, slavery in practice still exists today.
+Of course, slavery still exists.
 Thanks to the British Empire, it is almost universally outlawed.
 But according to the International Labor Organization, around 45 million people are enslaved today.

 To the Victorians, outlawing slavery wasn’t enough.
-They had to follow it up, with military force if necessary, to ensure people were actually free.
-Out of sight wasn’t out of mind; they traveled to the ends of the Earth to wipe it out.
+They followed it up, with military force where necessary, to ensure people were actually free.
+Out of sight wasn’t out of mind; they traveled to the ends of the Earth to wipe out the practice.